Marge Hollibaugh

-Margaret E. (Marge) Hollibaugh (1921–1997) was a Canada-based feminist involved in the Abortion Caravan and an author.
+Margaret E. (Marge) Hollibaugh (May 28, 1921 – August 21, 1997) was a Canadian feminist writer involved in the Abortion Caravan.
 Marge was married to Ace Hollibaugh, a student leader who had a passion for playing guitar.
 Marge and Ace had a daughter.

 Hollibaugh was a member of "The Corrective Collective", a writing group which published She named it Canada because That's What It Was Called, and Neverdone: three centuries of women's work in Canada.
 She was a founding member of Vancouver Women's Caucus; a lifetime board member of the Anne Davis Transition House; an active participant in 'On To Ottawa Campaign' of 1970–71; and a supporting member of LEAF.
-She died of a stroke on 21 August 1997 at Chilliwack General Hospital, Chilliwack, British Columbia, Canada.
+She died of a stroke on August 21, 1997, at Chilliwack General Hospital, Chilliwack, British Columbia, Canada.